Teksta versija

 Section 21.
 Statistical Classifications

-In order to ensure comparability and exchange of official statistics in Latvia, in the European Economic Area and at international level, the Cabinet shall:
+In order to ensure the comparability and exchange of official statistics in Latvia, in the European Economic Area and at international level, the Cabinet shall:

 1) determine the national statistical classifications;